Some life insurance products like whole life insurance also double up as an investment tool. This is where things can become more complex.

 Here’re the key differences between them:

 Whole life insurance policies have a level premium and death benefit.
 By contrast, universal life insurance allows you to raise or lower the premium and the death benefit as per your needs.

 Universal life insurance cash value doesn’t grow at a guaranteed rate

 In the case of a whole life insurance policy, the cash value grows at a guaranteed rate set by the insurer.
 Also, you don’t get a say in how the cash value is invested.

 However, the cash value of universal life insurance doesn’t grow at a steady rate.
 Plus, you can pick investment options according to your risk tolerance.
-If you invest smartly, there’s potential for bigger gains.
+If you invest wisely, there’s potential for bigger gains.
 But if things don’t go as planned, you can also lose money quickly.

 Universal life insurance is more complex